Parental pay

 In addition, at least 1 parent must have had an income from gainful activity (employment or self-employment) during the 12 months before the child was born.
 If neither parent had an income from gainful activity during that period, the parents are not eligible for extended parental pay.
 If only 1 parent was employed or self-employed before the child’s birth, this parent must have a decreased income for 2 months after the child is born to qualify for extended parental pay.
 This can be any 2 months within the first 14 months of the child’s life.

 - Family Services would like to support fathers who want to take parental leave!
-Please contact us!
+Please contact the Family Office!